FariasAramis/SQLZOO_solutions/README.md

 # SQLZOO_solutions
-records of the resolutions for the SQL ZOO Project.
-NON-official or related with SQL ZOO Project
+Records of the resolutions for the SQL ZOO Project.
+NON-official or related with SQL ZOO Project.